boazbk/tcs/lec_04_code_and_data.md

 > ### { .objectives }
-* Understand one of the most important concepts in computing: duality between code and data. \
+* See one of the most important concepts in computing: duality between code and data. \
 * Build up comfort in moving between different representations of programs. \
-* Follow the construction of a "universal NAND-CIRC program" that can evaluate other NAND-CIRC programs given their representation. \
+* Follow the construction of a "universal circuit evaluator" that can evaluate other circuits given their representation. \
-* See and understand the proof of a major result that compliments the result of the last chapter: some functions require an _exponential_ number of gates to compute.
+* See major result that complements the result of the last chapter: some functions require an _exponential_ number of gates to compute.
-* Understand the _physical extended Church-Turing thesis_ stating that Boolean circuits capture _all_ feasible computation in the physical world, and its physical and philosophical implications.
+* Discussion of _Physical extended Church-Turing thesis_ stating that Boolean circuits capture _all_ feasible computation in the physical world, and its physical and philosophical implications.